intersystems/FirstLook-REST/README.md

 *******************************************************************************
 Setup instructions
 *******************************************************************************
-Detailed instructions to use this sample code are provided in <a href="http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=AFL_REST">First Look: Developing REST Interfaces in InterSystems IRIS</a>.
+Detailed instructions to use this sample code are provided in https://learning.intersystems.com/course/view.php?name=DevelopingRESTInterfaces.

 A summary of the steps to run the sample follow: